electricimp/LIS3MDL/README.md

 ## setPerformance(*performanceRating*)

 Sets the performance vs. power tradeoff used when measuring on the three axes.
+The device starts in low-power mode by default.

 *performanceRating* is an integer between 0 and 3, assigned as follows: